 13) Make a Quick Trip to Haarlem

-Haarlem is a cute nearby town which is just a 10 minute train ride away from Amsterdam.
-The I Amsterdam card offers a canal cruise there and a free entry to some decent museums, so you’re covered.
+Haarlem is a cute nearby town that is just a 10-minute train ride away from Amsterdam.
+The I Amsterdam card offers a canal cruise there and free entry to some decent museums, so you’re covered.

-Please note that you can just take one canal cruise with your I Amsterdam Card, so if you have already take one in Amsterdam, you won’t get a free one in Haarlem.
+Please note that you can just take one canal cruise with your I Amsterdam Card, so if you have already taken one in Amsterdam, you won’t get a free one in Haarlem.

-Is the I Amsterdam City Card is for you?
+Is the I Amsterdam City Card for you?
 I Will Help You Decide

 1) Get an idea about what to do in Amsterdam